lytvyn139/JavaScript-Algorithms-and-Data-Structures/04-recursion/00-recursion.md

 ## What about big O?
 Measuring time complexity is relatively simple.
 You can measure the time complexity of a recursive function as then number of recursive calls you need to make relative to the input

+Measuring space complexity is a bit more challenging.
+You can measure the space complexity of a recursive function as the maximum number of functions on the call stack at a given time, since the call stack requires memory.